+Command Default

-Syntax Description traps Number of traps.
-Command Default Enabled (and the maxim SNMP server message q um number of traps is equal to the maximum number of trap events specified for the ueue).
-Command Modes Interface configuration (config-if) Command History Release Modification 11.1(33)CC This command was introduced.
+Enabled (and the maximum number of traps is equal to the maximum number of trap events specified for the SNMP server message queue).

+Release Modification 11.1(33)CC This command was introduced.
 11.1(33)CV This command was integrated into Cisco IOS Release 11.1(33)CV.
 12.1(8) This command was integrated into Cisco IOS Release 12.1(8).

-Usage Guidelines You should set the maximum number of traps based on the number of PVCs on the interface as well as on the SNMP server message queue length.
+You should set the maximum number of traps based on the number of PVCs on the interface as well as on the SNMP server message queue length.
 A low number on an interface with many PVCs can be reached quickly, which can cause a large number of traps to be dropped.
 Also, you should set this number smaller than the SNMP server message queue length (which is specified by the snmp-server queue-length command, which has a default of 10 traps).